Fred Hill (American football)

-Frederick Gordon "Fred" Hill (born August 13, 1943) is a former professional American football player.
+Frederick Gordon Hill (born August 13, 1943) is an American former professional football player in the National Football League (NFL).
+He played college football for the USC Trojans.

 College career

-Hill played college football at the University of Southern California.
+Hill played college football at the University of Southern California (USC).

 Professional career

-He was drafted by the Baltimore Colts in the 1965 NFL Draft but was soon traded to the Philadelphia Eagles, with whom he played at tight end from 1965 through 1971.
+Hill was selected by the Philadelphia Eagles in the 1965 NFL draft and the Oakland Raiders in the 1965 AFL draft.
+He chose to join the Eagles, with whom he played at tight end and wide receiver from 1965 through 1971.

 Personal life

 In 1971, his five-year-old daughter Kim (August 11, 1966 – March 5, 2011) was diagnosed with leukemia.
 His teammates, general manager Jim Murray, and team owner Leonard Tose rallied around the family.
 In the aftermath of her successful treatment, the team in 1972 initiated the Eagles Fly for Leukemia philanthropic program, and Hill, Murray, and teammates co-founded the very first Ronald McDonald House, which opened in Philadelphia in 1974.
 Kim Hill died in 2011.

-The Eagles had a tie-in with McDonald's Shamrock Shake.
-By donating a share of every shake sold to the Eagles Fly for Leukemia, McDonald's acquired naming rights.

-At one home game each season, the Eagles pass a bucket in the stands for donations to the Eagles Fly for Leukemia charity.
+Hill was also active in the Fellowship of Christian Athletes.

 Hill owns several McDonald's franchises in south Orange County, California.